 That said, it would not be the first time 'nationwide' events have clashed.
 2019 Wimbledon Men's Final, British Formula One Grand Prix, and the Cricket World Cup Final were all staged on Sunday, July 14 proving that sporting administrators, at least British (they 'voted Leave' so don't expect much common sense), do not communicate well with each other.

-Moving on, and in, landing in St Kitts (SKB) you are smack in the capital, Basseterre.
+St Kitts (SKB) you are smack in the capital, Basseterre.
 Robert Bradley International Airport is wedged between Warner Park Stadium and Monkey Hill at the foot of Mount Liamuiga, the ancient volcano around which Kittitians live, while Nevisians live around Mount Nevis.
 These spectacular peaks have 'ring roads' making great day journeys around each island.
 You can drive the 55km around Mount Liamuiga or use a combination of road and the last rail service in the Eastern Caribbean; albeit a sugar-train converted to St Kitts' Scenic Railway allowing you to see why St Kitts was originally called Liamuiga, 'fertile island'.

 We have a road trip up the west coast to UNESCO's Brimstone Hill Fortress; the largest built in the Caribbean.
 As the smallest nation in North America could be why St Kitts swapped hands more often than any other island; the English, British, French, and Spanish playing 'Caribbean Roulette' over the last 5 centuries; an easy target I suppose!
 After this, we will visit the exotic black sand beach of Dieppe Bay for lunch at Arthur's on St Kitts' northern-most point, before rolling back down to Frigate Bay.